rtimmons/jnl/README.md

 - db has subdir `daily` that has filenames like `dxx-2015-12-19.txt`.
 The `dxx` prefix is to help searching & grepping.
 Run `daily.pl` to open today's entry (creating it if doesn't already exist)

+- `day1-convert.pl` reads plaintext journal exports from day1.app and creates a daily entry file for each.